Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 # Data API Schema Update Process - Partner Guide

 ## Overview

-This document outlines how Pixellot manages schema updates for the Data API and what partners can expect during major version releases.
+This document outlines how Pixellot manages schema updates for the Data API.
 Our coordinated approach ensures all partners have adequate time to prepare while maintaining system stability.

 ## Update Types and Notice Periods

 ### Schema Version Types
-- **Major Version (X.0.0)**: Contains breaking changes that may require code modifications
+A **Major Version (X.0.0)** indicates substantial changes to the API schema that typically require partners to update their integration code.
+These changes may include the removal of fields, new required fields, structural modifications, or changes to existing field formats.

-- **Minor Version (0.Y.0)**: Adds new functionality without breaking existing integrations
+A **Minor Version (0.Y.0)** introduces new features or optional fields while maintaining backward compatibility.
+These updates enhance functionality without forcing partners to modify their existing integration code.
-- **Patch Version (0.0.Z)**: Bug fixes and minor improvements

 ### Advance Notice
 - **Major Version**: 60-day advance notice
-- **Minor Version**: 30-day advance notice
-- **Patch Version**: 14-day advance notice
+- **Minor Version**: 14-day advance notice

-- **Critical Security/Bug Fixes**: 1 hour notice (emergency situations only)
+## Critical Bug Fixes
+In cases where we identify critical structural issues that could impact system stability or data integrity, we may need to implement fixes on an accelerated timeline.
+When such situations arise, we will immediately notify all partners and provide detailed information about the changes and their impact.
+This ensures we can maintain system reliability while keeping you informed of any necessary adjustments.

 ## Major Version Release Process

 ### Timeline Overview
 When we announce a major schema update, here's what you can expect:

-**Day 0**: Schema update announcement with draft schema available
+**Day 0**: Schema update announcement with draft schema, sample breakdown documents, and release document available.
+Request for comments email sent to partners
-**Day 15**: Partner consultation period begins
+**Day 15**: Partner consultation period ends
 **Day 45**: Integration testing should be completed
-**Day 53**: Final readiness confirmation required
+**Day 53**: Final rollout email sent to customers
-**Day 60**: New schema goes live
+**Day 60**: New schema goes live at predefined time

 ### Key Milestones

-#### Day 45: Initial Readiness Check
+#### Day 0: Initial Release
-We'll reach out to confirm your integration testing progress and identify any support needs.
+- Draft schema available
+- Sample breakdown documents provided
+- Release document published
+- Request for comments email sent to partners

+#### Day 15: Consultation Period End
+- Partner feedback collection period concludes
+- Review of partner comments and concerns

-#### Day 30: Testing Deadline
+#### Day 45: Testing Completion
-All integration testing should be completed by this date.
-Sample data and documentation will be available to support your testing.
+- All integration testing should be completed
+- Sample data and documentation available for testing

-#### Day 14: Final Confirmation
+#### Day 53: Final Rollout
+- Final rollout email sent to customers
-You'll need to confirm your readiness for the schema change.
-This is your last chance to raise any blocking issues.
+- Last chance to raise any blocking issues

+#### Day 60: Go-Live
+- New schema becomes active at predefined time
+- System switches to new schema version

+## Minor Version Release Process

+### Timeline Overview
+For minor schema updates, we follow a streamlined process:

+**Day 0**: Schema update announcement with:
+- Draft schema
+- Sample data
+- Release document
+- Notification email to partners

+**Day 14**: New schema goes live at predefined time

+### Key Milestones

+#### Day 0: Initial Release
+- Draft schema available
+- Sample data provided
+- Release document published
+- Notification email sent to partners

-#### Day 7: Go/No-Go Decision
+#### Day 14: Go-Live
-Final decision point.
-If critical issues are identified, the release may be postponed.
+- New schema becomes active at predefined time
+- System switches to new schema version

 ## What We Provide